 Diaphragmatic (Abdominal/Belly) Breathing

 When you have COPD, your diaphragm – the main muscle involved in breathing – does not work like it would normally.
-This is not an easy technique;
+This is not an easy technique; it is recommended to get instructions from a respiratory health care professional.
+This technique is best done when you are relaxed.
+Sitting back or lying down would be an ideal position for this technique.

 - Relax your shoulders.